mroosmalen/nanosv/README.md

 #### Ancillary files that can be used for running NanoSV:
 To estimate a coverage increase or decrease near predicted breakpoint-junctions, the average coverage across a putative deletion or duplication interval is compared to the distribution of coverage across random positions in the reference sequence.
 This calculation is only performed if `depth_support = True` in config.ini.
 A default bed file is provided that contains 1,000,000 random positions on the hg19/GRCh37 human genome reference, excluding simple repeat regions (http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/simpleRepeat.txt.gz) and gap regions (http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/gap.txt.gz).
 The file format is standard BED format (chr\<TAB\>startpos\<TAB\>endpos).

+#### NanoSV output
+NanoSV will output a VCF file.
+After dealing with mis-sinterpration of the breakpoint orientation in the past, we decided to call only breakpoints instead of SV types (such as inversions, deletions, etc.) We want to leave the interpretation of the breakpoints to our users and leave the output as "assumption-free" as possible.
+These breakpoints (BNDs) are reported using the standard VCF specifications described in https://samtools.github.io/hts-specs/VCFv4.2.pdf (chapter 5.4) .
+Using the depth_support mode (on by default), we test if there is a significant coverage change around a breakpoint with the right orientation to be able to interpret deletions and duplications.
+The reported breakpoints will also have flags in the FILTER field according to the threshold filter values chosen in the config file.

+### Phasing on NanoSV
+We are working on haplotype-aware SV detection with NanoSV.
+However, it still needs to be properly tested and benchmarked.
+If you feel brave enough to try it, go for it (and report back to us with feedback).
+It will try to look for useful phasing SNPs around the breakpoints on the long read data, increasing a lot the runtime.
+Please check the appropiate settings on the config file.